wnoizumi/wnoizumi.github.com/index.md

 ### Open to Job Opportunities

-I am currently open to job opportunities in Europe, US, or Canada, preferably starting in the beginning of 2022.
-I'm interested in Faculty, Teaching-focused, and Postdoc positions.
+I am currently open to job opportunities in Europe, US, or Canada.
+I'm open to faculty, teaching-focused, postdoc, and software development positions.
 My CV is available <a href="http://wnoizumi.github.io/CV-Willian.pdf">here</a>.

 ## Education